Wikipedia Editing

 – Jess Wade and Maryam Zaringhalam

-Did you know that there is a serious gender bias on Wikipedia, one of the world’s most-visited websites?
-Only 19% of the people profiled on Wikipedia are women, and gender diverse people are similarly under-represented.
-This means that many talented individuals (and their work) are not getting the recognition they deserve, as well as critically skewing perceptions about the contributions that women make to society.
+Did you know Wikipedia has a serious gender bias?
+It’s one of the world’s most-visited websites, but only about 20% of the people profiled are women, and gender diverse people are similarly under-represented.
+This means many talented individuals and their work aren’t getting the recognition they deserve, which skews our perceptions of who contributes to society.

-But learning how to edit Wikipedia is a wonderful (and fun!) way to combat this gender bias and help make the internet a little bit better.
-Click on the buttons below to learn about ways you can get involved.
+Learning to edit Wikipedia is a great (and fun!) way to help reduce this bias and make the internet a little bit better.
+Click the buttons below to learn how you can get involved.

 Wikipedia Edit-a-thons